Table of Contents

 BPA (also referred to as bisphenol A) is present in the lining of cans.
 It can contribute to abnormal development in children, and erectile dysfunction, miscarriage, breast cancer, prostate cancer, and heart diseases in adults.

-8. Presence of protein and fiber
+8. Protein and fiber

 Legumes contain more fiber and protein than other plants.
 The fiber present in beans is usually soluble and so promotes a healthy gut.
 This is good for vegetarians but, for everyone else, the argument that legumes are loaded with protein is pointless.
 Animal products tend to provide protein that’s just as good in terms of both quality and quantity.